finagle/finch/docs/json.md

 ### Argonaut

-* Bring the dependency to the `finch-argonaut` module.
+* Add the dependency to the `finch-argonaut` module.
 * Make sure for each domain type there are instances of `argonaut.EncodeJson[A]` and `argonaut.DecodeJson[A]` in the scope.